BethyHowl/academic-kickstart/content/home/about.md

 * Innovative in designing and carrying out projects.

 # Experience/Skills
-Java, Python, C++, C, UDK, CAD, Adobe Photoshop, and Video editing tools
+Java, Python, C++, C, UDK, CAD, Adobe Photoshop.

 # Education
 * Pursuing a degree in Software Engineering with a minor in Mathematics